Healthdirect Free Australian health advice you can count on.

 • Nerve pain can be complex and difficult to treat, especially if the cause is unclear.

-• There are many treatments for nerve pain, including medicines.
+• There are many possible treatments for nerve pain, including medicines.

-• Many medicines used to treat nerve pain are also used in other conditions.
+• Medicines used to treat nerve pain are often also used in other conditions.

-• Your doctor will assess you and discuss the best treatment options with you.
+• Your doctor will discuss the best treatment options with you after they assess your condition.

 • In some cases, your doctor may refer you to a specialist doctor (such as a neurologist) or a pain clinic for advice and support.

 Nerve pain is also called neuropathic pain or neuralgia.
-It is when pain that results from a disease or dysfunction of the nervous system.
-It can be caused by a number of conditions.
+It is usually caused by an injury or disease that affects your nervous system.
 Sometimes the cause is not known.
-Nerve pain can be complex and difficult to treat, especially if the cause is unclear.
+Nerve pain can be difficult to treat, especially if the cause is unclear.

-Your doctor can help diagnose your pain and discuss the best treatment options with you.
+Your doctor can help diagnose your pain and discuss the treatment options with you.
+Sometimes nerve pain can be treated directly if the cause is known.
+Treating the cause should lower your pain levels.

 What types of medicine are used for nerve pain?

-Many medicines used to treat nerve pain are also used in other conditions, including:
+Many medicines used to treat nerve pain are also used in other conditions.

-Most medicines that work for nerve pain can only be bought with a doctor's prescription.
-It may take time for your doctor to find a medicine or combination that works for you.
-Some medicines only work for nerve pain in about 1 in 7 people who try them.
+Most medicines that work for nerve pain are available only with a doctor's prescription.
+It may take time for you and your doctor to find a medicine or combination that works for you.
+Medicines for nerve pain may not work for everyone.

 Many medicines used for nerve pain may not ease the pain immediately.
 It's important to build up the dose slowly so the side effects don't outweigh the benefits.

-What are the side effects of medicines used for nerve pain?
+What are the possible side effects or risks of medicines used for nerve pain?

-All medicines can have side effects.
-Ask your doctor or pharmacist about common side effects associated with the specific medicine you have been prescribed.
+All medicines can have side effects, but not everyone will get them.
+Ask your doctor or pharmacist about common side effects with the specific medicine you have been prescribed.

 Common side effects of medicines such as antidepressants and anti-seizure medicines used for nerve pain include: